MiniGameWorlds/MiniGameWorld-Reward/README.md

           type: COAL
         xp: 5
 ```
-- `min-saved-data-count`: Give rewards if saved data count in config is bigger than this value
+- `min-saved-data-count`: Give rewards if saved data count in the config is equal or bigger than the value
 - `reward.rank.<n>`: Give rewards to `<n>` rank (n >= 1)
 - `reward.percent.<n>`: Give rewards if in `<n>` percent rank (1 <= n <= 100)